-The Post has published Trump’s full phone call with Georgia election officials.
-Listen to the audio and read the transcript.
+Here’s the full transcript and audio of the call between Trump and Raffensperger

 The Washington Post obtained a copy of a recording of the call.
 This transcript has been edited to remove the name of an individual about whom Trump makes unsubstantiated claims.

-Meadows: Ok.
+Meadows: Okay.
 Alright.
 Mr. President, everyone is on the line.
 This is Mark Meadows, the chief of staff.
 Just so we all are aware.
-On the line is secretary of state, and two other individuals.
+On the line is secretary of state and two other individuals.
 Jordan and Mr. Germany with him.
 You also have the attorneys that represent the president, Kurt and Alex and Cleta Mitchell — who is not the attorney of record but has been involved — myself and then the president.
 So Mr. President, I’ll turn it over to you.

-Trump: OK, thank you very much.
+Trump: Okay, thank you very much.
 Hello Brad and Ryan and everybody.
 We appreciate the time and the call.
-So we’ve spent a lot of time on this and if we could just go over some of the numbers, I think it’s pretty clear that we won.
+So we’ve spent a lot of time on this, and if we could just go over some of the numbers, I think it’s pretty clear that we won.
 We won very substantially in Georgia.
 You even see it by rally size, frankly.
-We’d be getting 25-30,000 people a rally and the competition would get less than 100 people.
+We’d be getting 25-30,000 people a rally, and the competition would get less than 100 people.
 And it never made sense.

 But we have a number of things.
-We have at least 2 or 3 — anywhere from 250-300,000 ballots were dropped mysteriously into the rolls.
+We have at least 2 or 3 — anywhere from 250 to 300,000 ballots were dropped mysteriously into the rolls.
 Much of that had to do with Fulton County, which hasn’t been checked.
-We think that if you check the signatures — a real check of the signatures going back in Fulton County you’ll find at least a couple of hundred thousand of forged signatures of people who have been forged.
+We think that if you check the signatures — a real check of the signatures going back in Fulton County — you’ll find at least a couple of hundred thousand of forged signatures of people who have been forged.
 And we are quite sure that’s going to happen.

 Another tremendous number.
 We’re going to have an accurate number over the next two days with certified accountants.
-But an accurate number — and that’s people that went to vote and they were told they can’t vote because they’ve already been voted for.
+But an accurate number will be given, but it’s in the 50s of thousands — and that’s people that went to vote and they were told they can’t vote because they’ve already been voted for.
 And it’s a very sad thing.
 They walked out complaining.
 But the number’s large.
 We’ll have it for you.
-But it’s much more than the number of 11,779 that’s — The current margin is only 11,779.
+But it’s much more than the number of 11,779 that’s — the current margin is only 11,779.
 Brad, I think you agree with that, right?
-That’s something I think everyone — at least that’s’ a number that everyone agrees on.
+That’s something I think everyone — at least that’s a number that everyone agrees on.

 But that’s the difference in the votes.
 But we’ve had hundreds of thousands of ballots that we’re able to actually — we’ll get you a pretty accurate number.
 You don’t need much of a number because the number that in theory I lost by, the margin would be 11,779.
-But you also have a substantial numbers of people, thousands and thousands who went to the voting place on November 3, were told they couldn’t vote, were told they couldn’t vote because a ballot had been put on their name.
+But you also have a substantial numbers of people, thousands and thousands, who went to the voting place on November 3, were told they couldn’t vote, were told they couldn’t vote because a ballot had been put on their name.
 And you know that’s very, very, very, very sad.

-We had, I believe it’s about 4,502 voters who voted but who weren’t on the voter registration list, so it’s 4,502 who voted but they weren’t on the voter registration roll which they had to be.
+We had, I believe it’s about 4,502 voters who voted but who weren’t on the voter registration list, so it’s 4,502 who voted, but they weren’t on the voter registration roll, which they had to be.
 You had 18,325 vacant address voters.
-The address was vacant and they’re not allowed to be counted.
+The address was vacant, and they’re not allowed to be counted.
 That’s 18,325.

-Smaller number — you had 904 who only voted where they had just a P.O. — a post office box number — and they had a post office box number and that’s not allowed.
-We had at least 18,000 — that’s on tape we had them counted very painstakingly — 18,000 voters having to do with [name].
+Smaller number — you had 904 who only voted where they had just a P.O. — a post office box number — and they had a post office box number, and that’s not allowed.
+We had at least 18,000 — that’s on tape, we had them counted very painstakingly — 18,000 voters having to do with [name].
 She’s a vote scammer, a professional vote scammer and hustler [name].
-That was the tape that’s been shown all over the world that makes everybody look bad, you me and everybody else.
+That was the tape that’s been shown all over the world that makes everybody look bad, you, me and everybody else.

-Where they got — number one they said very clearly and it’s been reported they said there was a major water main break.
+Where they got — number one they said very clearly and it’s been reported that they said there was a major water main break.
 Everybody fled the area.
 And then they came back, [name] and her daughter and a few people.
 There were no Republican poll watchers.
 Actually, there were no Democrat poll watchers, I guess they were them.
-But there were no Democrats, either and there was no law enforcement.
-Late in the morning, early in the morning they went to the table with the black robe, the black shield and they pulled out the votes.
-Those votes were put there a number of hours before the table was put there.
-I think it was, Brad you would know, it was probably eight hours or seven hours before and then it was stuffed with votes.
+But there were no Democrats, either, and there was no law enforcement.
+Late in the morning, early in the morning, they went to the table with the black robe and the black shield, and they pulled out the votes.
+Those votes were put there a number of hours before — the table was put there — I think it was, Brad, you would know, it was probably eight hours or seven hours before, and then it was stuffed with votes.

-They weren’t in an official voter box, but they were in what looked to be suitcases or trunks, suitcases but they weren’t in voter boxes.
-The minimum number it could be because we watched it and they watched it certified in slow motion instant replay if you can believe it but slow motion and it was magnified many times over and the minimum it was 18,000 ballots, all for Biden.
+They weren’t in an official voter box; they were in what looked to be suitcases or trunks, suitcases, but they weren’t in voter boxes.
+The minimum number it could be because we watched it, and they watched it certified in slow motion instant replay if you can believe it, but slow motion, and it was magnified many times over, and the minimum it was 18,000 ballots, all for Biden.

-You had out of state voters. they voted in Georgia but they were from out of state, of 4,925.
+You had out-of-state voters.
+They voted in Georgia, but they were from out of state, of 4,925.
 You had absentee ballots sent to vacant, they were absentee ballots sent to vacant addresses.
 They had nothing on them about addresses, that’s 2,326.

-And you had drop boxes, which is very bad.
-You had drop boxes that were picked up.
-We have photographs and we have affidavits from many people.
+And you had dropboxes, which is very bad.
+You had dropboxes that were picked up.
+We have photographs, and we have affidavits from many people.

-I don’t know if you saw the hearings, but you have drop boxes where the box was picked up but not delivered for three days.
-So all sorts of things could have happened to that box including, you know, putting in the votes that you wanted.
-So there were many infractions and the bottom line is, many, many times the 11,779 margin that they said we lost by — we had vast I mean the state is in turmoil over this.
+I don’t know if you saw the hearings, but you have dropboxes where the box was picked up but not delivered for three days.
+So all sorts of things could have happened to that box, including, you know, putting in the votes that you wanted.
+So there were many infractions, and the bottom line is, many, many times the 11,779 margin that they said we lost by — we had vast, I mean the state is in turmoil over this.

-And I know you would like to get to the bottom of it, although I saw you on television today and you said that you found nothing wrong.
-I mean, you know, And I didn’t lose the state, Brad.
+And I know you would like to get to the bottom of it, although I saw you on television today, and you said that you found nothing wrong.
+I mean, you know, and I didn’t lose the state, Brad.
 People have been saying that it was the highest vote ever.
 There was no way.
 A lot of the political people said that there’s no way they beat me.
 And they beat me.
-They beat me in the … As you know, every single state … we won every state. we one every statehouse in the country.
-We held the Senate which is shocking to people, although we’ll see what happens tomorrow or in a few days.
+They beat me in the . . .
+As you know, every single state, we won every state.
+We won every statehouse in the country.
+We held the Senate, which is shocking to people, although we’ll see what happens tomorrow or in a few days.

-And we won the House, but we won every single statehouse and we won Congress, which was supposed to lose 15 seats, and they gained, I think 16 or 17 or something.
+And we won the House, but we won every single statehouse, and we won Congress, which was supposed to lose 15 seats, and they gained, I think 16 or 17 or something.
 I think there’s a now difference of five.
 There was supposed to be a difference substantially more.
-But politicians in every state, but politicians in Georgia have given affidavits or are going to that, that there was no way that they beat me in the election that the people came out, in fact, they were expecting to lose and then they ended up winning by a lot because of the coattails.
-And they said there’s no way that they’ve done many polls prior to the election.
-There was no way that they won.
+But politicians in every state, but politicians in Georgia have given affidavits and are going to that, that there was no way that they beat me in the election, that the people came out, in fact, they were expecting to lose, and then they ended up winning by a lot because of the coattails.
+And they said there’s no way, that they’ve done many polls prior to the election, that there was no way that they won.

 Ballots were dropped in massive numbers.
 And we’re trying to get to those numbers and we will have them.